Kehloken

 HISTORY

-On 30 November 1937 an all-wood ferry sailed into Puget Sound.
-Built in 1927, her builders probably had no idea that the ferry would be serving the public well into the 21st century.
-(Although admittedly the Kehloken is not currently serving in her originally intended capacity.)
+On 30 November 1937 an all-wood ferry sailed into Puget Sound after completing a long voyage up the Pacific Coast from San Francisco.
+Built in 1927 for the Golden Gate Ferry Company, her former owners probably had no idea that the ferry would be serving the public well into the 21st century–though admittedly not in her originally intended capacity.

-While at work on the route the ferry carried out one of the saddest duties of her long career—she was the ferry that was loaded with the Japanese residents of Bainbridge Island that were sent to internment camps.
+The Kehloken was on the WInslow route at the outbreak of WWII.
+Shortly thereafter, the ferry carried out one of the saddest duties of her long career as she was loaded with Japanese residents of Bainbridge Island who were being sent to internment camps during WWII.

 For the next ten years the Kehloken worked for between Seattle and Winslow.
 Only when traffic became too much for her capacity did she finally leave the run in 1950 to the Southworth-Vashon- Fauntleroy route.

-With newer vessels coming into the fleet, the Kehloken went on supplemental duty starting in 1959, working the summer season and evening commuter runs on the Vashon route until 1969.
+With newer, larger vessels coming into the fleet, the Kehloken went on supplemental duty starting in 1959, working the summer season and evening commuter runs on the Vashon route until 1969.
 She then went on Kingston route working weekends and summers until 1972.
-Her last sailing was on Her last sailing was from Fauntleroy as the #4 vessel at 4:50 p.m. on Friday, 08 September 1972.*
+Kehloken’s last revenue- generating sailing was from Fauntleroy as the #4 vessel at 4:50 p.m. on Friday, 08 September 1972.*

 For a few years she lingered at Eagle Harbor.
 The State was unwilling to put money into the nearly 50-year-old, all wood vessel with a carrying capacity of around 35 cars.